eksplein/website/CONTRIBUTING.md

 npm -v    # Check npm version
 ```

-You can install [**Gravit Designer**](https://www.designer.io/), if you plan to contribute to the mockup file `project.gvdesign`.
-Gravit Designer is a free full-featured cross-platform vector graphic design application.
+You can install [**Gravit Designer**](https://www.designer.io/), a free full-featured cross-platform vector graphic design application, if you plan to contribute to the mockup file `project.gvdesign`.

 It is recommended to use a decent **Markdown** editor, like **Typora**, if you plan to contribute to the blog posts.